Advocating for the Accused

 - the alleged victim is younger than 14 years old;

 - the alleged victim is elderly or disabled.

-Note that adult offenders will be charged with statutory rape if the alleged victim is someone younger than 17 years old.
-Statutory rape is a second degree felony, unless the minor is younger than 14 years old, in which case the offense is a first degree felony.
+Adult offenders will be charged with statutory rape if the alleged victim is younger than 17 years old.
+Statutory rape is a second-degree felony unless the minor is younger than 14 years old, in which case the offense is a first-degree felony.

 Beyond jail time and fines, convicted sex offenders will also be required to endure the long-term penalty of sex offender registration.
 Offenders will be assigned one of three risk levels, depending on their dangerousness to the community:

 - Low risk – unlikely to commit a sexual crime

 - Moderate risk – may continue to commit sex crimes

 - High risk – pose a threat to commit a sexual offense